-THB #14 Chocolate Streusel-Ribboned Bundt Cake
+THB #14 Chocolate Streusel-Ribboned Cake

 Baking your own coffee cake is a rewarding endeavor.
 This is why I am part of The Home Bakers organised by Joyce of Kitchen Flavours.
 I, along with a group of lovely ladies, are baking our way through the book Coffee Cakes by Lou Seibert Pappas.